uPortal-Project/uportal-project.github.io/roadmap.md

 # uPortal Roadmap

 Here we capture our uPortal community roadmap as it emerges for a given year.
 This roadmap extends beyond the uPortal core project.
-It includes the many sponsored sub-projects, such as portlets, web components and other supporting codebases.
+It includes the many sponsored sub-projects, such as portlets, web components and other supporting code bases.

 ## Roadmap Goal